 The Experience

-First and foremost, Samsung is the front runner on security and new biometrics have been implemented.
-While we saw an iris scanner in the Note7 it was slow, buggy, and made the phone run hot.
+First and foremost, Samsung is the frontrunner in security, and new biometrics have been implemented.
+While we saw an iris scanner in the Note 7, it was slow, buggy, and made the phone run hot.
 There was also the issue that it took forever to line up correctly.
 The new iris scanner is lightning fast, has a brighter red LED light that flashes, and doesn’t slow the phone down.
-In addition, there’s a new face recognition scanner that works wonders as nothing shows up on the screen to unlock your phone.
-When you try to unlock it the camera recognizes your face instantly and just unlocks as long as you are looking at your phone.
-It works well and Samsung seems to have gotten these biometric scanners down pat this time around.
+In addition, there’s a new face recognition scanner that works wonders, as nothing shows up on the screen to unlock your phone.
+When you try to unlock it, the camera recognizes your face instantly and just unlocks it as long as you are looking at your phone.
+It works well, and Samsung seems to have gotten these biometric scanners down pat this time around.

-Along with all these security features is an updated Samsung Pay which works like you would expect, a new edge screen, and an overall notification setup that is amazing and the least intrusive I have ever seen.
-Rather than a card that pops down on the drawer or on the screen, a small strip pops up with just the right amount of info.
-The entire edge of the phone has a rolling color that flashes and it looks so beautiful and amazing.
-Samsung seems to roll major gimmicks like palm mute, swipe to capture, and various other gestures as standard features and being more creative and having these gimmicks actually be useful for everyday use.
+Along with all these security features is an updated Samsung Pay, which works like you would expect, a new edge screen, and an overall notification setup that is amazing and the least intrusive I have ever seen.
+Rather than a card that pops down on the drawer or on the screen, a small strip pops up with just the right amount of information.
+The entire edge of the phone has a rolling color that flashes, and it looks so beautiful and amazing.
+Samsung seems to roll major gimmicks like palm mute, swipe to capture, and various other gestures as standard features, being more creative and having these gimmicks actually be useful for everyday use.
 There are still some very minor issues present, however, but they don’t really hold anything back.
 There is still only one mono speaker, but it does sound a little better than previous phones.
-With this phone being 18.5:9 aspect ratio you’re going to get some stretching in some games and videos.
-You can make the content full screen by choice, but ultra-widescreen monitor owners will understand this problem.
-It’s very minor but still noticeable.
+With this phone’s 18.5:9 aspect ratio, you’re going to get some stretching in some games and videos.
+You can make the content full-screen by choice, but ultra-widescreen monitor owners will understand this problem.
+It’s very minor, but still noticeable.

-So, this is my 4th Samsung phone and this company has come a long way.
-After dealing with the Note7 disaster, I switched to the LG V20 awaiting the next Samsung phone thinking the S7 wasn’t worth it.
-I recently decided to switch back as the Galaxy S8 is around the corner and the S7 Edge is pretty much the exact same as the Note7 without the S-Pen and a smidge smaller.
-The OS is identical and I really missed the fantastic screen and OS experience from Samsung.
+So, this is my fourth Samsung phone, and this company has come a long way.
+After dealing with the Note 7 disaster, I switched to the LG V20 while awaiting the next Samsung phone, thinking the S7 wasn’t worth it.
+I recently decided to switch back as the Galaxy S8 is around the corner and the S7 Edge is pretty much the same as the Note7 without the S-Pen and a smidge smaller.
+The OS is identical, and I really missed the fantastic screen and OS experience from Samsung.

-Well here we are six years after getting my first Android phone and the Android environment has grown and changed faster than any other technology I can think of.
+Well, here we are, six years after getting my first Android phone, and the Android environment has grown and changed faster than any other technology I can think of.
 In the early days of Android, it was obviously trumped by iOS, and rightly so.
-The operating system didn’t’ do much, was extremely buggy, very ugly, and not streamlined at all.
-I remember the early days before Google Play was the Android Store and it was full of awful apps that either crashed your phone, or were spam, and there was no organization whatsoever.
-Not a single major developer wanted their app in this untrusted “iOS clone”, but I stuck by.
+The operating system didn’t’ do much; it was extremely buggy, very ugly, and not streamlined at all.
+I remember the early days before Google Play was the Android Store, and it was full of awful apps that either crashed your phone or were spam, and there was no organization whatsoever.
+Not a single major developer wanted their app in this untrusted “iOS clone,” but I stuck by.
 It wasn’t just the operating system that was unable to keep up with user demands, but the hardware.
 Apple perfected its hardware and software with the iPhone 3S, and it hasn’t changed much since.
-Motorola was one of the best headliners for Android, but their phones were awful, and slow, and the custom Android ROM was terribly designed.
-Trust me, I owned the original Droid and Bionic — the worst phones I have ever had.
+Motorola was one of the best headliners for Android, but their phones were awful and slow, and the custom Android ROM was terribly designed.
+Trust me, I owned the original Droid and Bionic—the worst phones I have ever had.

 I then switched to Samsung with the release of the Galaxy S4.
 The issue with Android phones back then was that the manufacturers would master the current OS version and then create the phone around that.
-Once the new OS was released the phones were slow and buggy and unusable.
-My S4 turned into an overheating paperweight and I hated it.
-With the Note 4, it was a little faster and more streamlined with KitKat, but once Lollipop was released it ruined the entire phone.
-It became slow and buggy and also unusable.
+Once the new OS was released, the phones were slow, buggy, and unusable.
+My S4 turned into an overheating paperweight, and I hated it.
+With the Note 4, it was a little faster and more streamlined with KitKat, but once Lollipop was released, it ruined the entire phone.
+It became slow, buggy, and also unusable.
 It wasn’t until the Note5 that Samsung perfected its hardware and got a strong grasp on Android.
-Google even stopped adding features and released Lollipop as mostly a speed and battery upgrade and it did wonders.
+Google even stopped adding features and released Lollipop as mostly a speed and battery upgrade, and it did wonders.

 Motorola Droid Bionic.
 One of the first phones to have a dual-core CPU and 4G LTE.
 Hated it right out of the box.